1985 NASCAR Winston Cup Series

 The 1985 NASCAR Winston Cup Series was the 37th season of professional stock car racing in the United States and the 14th modern-era Cup series season.
 The season began on Sunday, February 10 and ended on Sunday, November 17.
 Darrell Waltrip, driving for Junior Johnson, was crowned champion (for the third time in his career) at the end of the season.
 Bill Elliott, driving for Harry Melling, had won 11 races in 1985 (as well as the Winston Million), but lost the title by 101 points to three-time race winner Waltrip.
 This was the first season where all races were televised in some form.

-This would be the last season without Dale Jarrett until 2009 and Mark Martin until 2014.

 Teams and drivers

 Complete schedule

 There were 23 full-time teams in 1985.

 Limited schedule

 Schedule

 Bold indicates the race was part of the Winston Million.

 Races

 Busch Clash

 The Busch Clash was run on February 10 at Daytona International Speedway.
 Ricky Rudd drew for the pole.